 - I didn’t really ‘fit in.’
 I was the loner who didn’t know how to connect with others, not in a meaningful way.

 Now, after eight years of doing self-inquiry daily, I feel able to really connect with my emotion as it arises and not be scared of it.
 I am able to sit and get clear on what I want and I am learning to express it.
 I am connecting more with myself and therefore with others.
 This has been amazing to me.
 I am connected to others in ways that I could never have imagined.

 I love talking to my mother on the phone for over an hour and a half at a time.
 When we meet I enjoy being with her.
 My relationship with my husband became an ongoing journey of me valuing myself for who I am more every day.
 Getting clear on what I wanted from the relationship and feeling comfortable expressing it.
 Leaving the relationship as friends was a wonderful experience.
 Learning to really communicate has been key.

 During my journey, I spent two years doing self-inquiry on all of the situations that irritated me in my workplace.
 This led to me saying ‘Thank You for what you have given me, and it doesn’t work for me to continue being here” in January 2015.
 It was wonderful to not need anything from the workplace anymore.

 I haven’t always enjoyed every moment of this journey, yet it has been worth every minute and it is still continuing.

-Why I love being a Facilitator of The Work
+Why I love being a self-inquiry facilitator

 I work with you to find the statements related to your childhood; those connected to your Mother, Father, Sister, Brother.
-This is where our patterned responses and trauma reactions began.
+This is where your patterned responses and trauma reactions began.
 Any situation in which I felt an emotional reaction is a trauma.
 I feel comfortable supporting you during crisis situations when you are extremely anxious, and during your grief.

-I love being of service and would love the opportunity to Work with you.
+I love being of service and would love the opportunity to work with you.